georgecatalin/Master-the-C-Language/README.md

 # C Programming For Beginners - Master the C Language
 Code work associated with the course "Master the C Language" authored by Jason Fedin, Tim Buchalka's Learn Programming Academy on Udemy.

+## Personal note
+I have chosen to go by this course, even if is an C introductory one, due to the fact it presents lots of best practices.
+It is abundant in offering good tips even for a seasoned programmer.

 ## Course URL
 https://www.udemy.com/course/c-programming-for-beginners-/